James Cameron is facing some hilarious criticism for saying he hopes people get tired of ‘Avengers’ movies

 - People on the internet criticized the filmmaker, most notably for wanting to make several “Avatar” sequels.

-- Marvel Studios president Kevin Feige seemed optimistic about Cameron, however.
+- Marvel Studios’ president, Kevin Feige, seemed to look on the bright side, however.

-“Titanic” and “Avatar” filmmaker James Cameron has made some of the biggest blockbusters of all time, but when it comes to the Marvel Cinematic Universe, he’s hoping people will get tired of them.
+The director James Cameron is behind some of the biggest blockbusters of all time, including “Titanic” and “Avatar,” but when it comes to the Marvel Cinematic Universe, he’s hoping people will get tired of them.

-In an interview with Indiewire, Cameron said, “I’m hoping we’ll start getting ‘Avenger’ fatigue here pretty soon.”
+“I’m hoping we’ll start getting ‘Avenger’ fatigue here pretty soon,” Cameron said in an interview with Indiewire.

 “Not that I don’t love the movies,” he continued.
 “It’s just, come on guys, there are other stories to tell besides hyper-gonadal males without families doing death-defying things for two hours and wrecking cities in the process.
 It’s like, oy!”